Table of Contents

 - From sunset to sunrise.

-- Any time weather conditions (including rain) require the use of windshield wipers.
+- Any time weather conditions (including rain) require windshield wipers.

 - Any time visibility drops to 1,000 feet or less.

-In California, if your wipers are on due to rain, your headlights must also be on even during daylight hours.
+If your wipers are on in California due to rain, your headlights must also be on even during daylight hours.
 Failure to comply can result in a $175 to $238 fine.

 Speed Requirements During Rain

 California’s “Basic Speed Law” (Vehicle Code Section 22350) states that no person shall drive at a speed greater than is reasonable or prudent for current conditions.
-This law goes beyond posted speed limits.
-It means
+This means:

-- Posted speed limits apply only when conditions are ideal — clear weather, good visibility, dry roads.
+- Posted speed limits apply only to ideal driving conditions.

-- You can be ticketed for driving at the speed limit if doing so is unsafe for the current conditions.
+- You can receive a citation for driving at the speed limit if that speed is unsafe for rainy conditions.

-Law enforcement officers have significant discretion in determining what speed is “reasonable and prudent” during rainfall, but typically expect at least a 5 to 10 mph reduction in speed during light rain and 10 to 15 mph during moderate to heavy rain.
+Law enforcement officers have significant discretion in determining what speed is “reasonable and prudent” during rainfall.
+Still, they typically expect a 5 to 10 mph reduction in speed during light rain and 10 to 15 mph during moderate to heavy rain.

 Following Distance Requirements